xueliu/mcr20a-linux/README.md

 ## Install

-Gerneral: The Linux kbuild system must be used to build the driver as a kernel module.
+Gerneral local compile: The Linux kbuild system must be used to build the driver as a kernel module.

 The command to build an external module is:
 ```